Unfortunately, we have reached capacity for this event and are no longer accepting registrants. Please plan to join us in the spring!

-We are excited to present the Spring 2014 Edition of the Leadership Film Series on Wednesday, April 2nd at 5:30 p.m. in the LBJ Student Center, room 3-15.1.
-We will be screening PARRHESIA, a film that presents the stories of eight individuals to stimulate thinking and conversation about anti-oppression.
-Audiences will examine the ways that they already have or can take action to create safer and more inclusive environments in their communities.
+We are excited to present the Fall 2014 Edition of the Leadership Film Series on Tuesday, October 7th at 5:00 p.m. in the LBJ Student Center, room 3-15.1.
+We will be screening The Great Debaters, a drama based on the true story of Melvin B. Tolson, a professor at Wiley College Texas, who, in 1935, inspired students to form the school's first debate team, which went on to challenge Harvard in the national championship.
+Audiences will examine the ways in which education and communication, as depicted in the film, can work together to create safer and more inclusive environments in their communities.

 About the Film